sosiristseng/gensjulia/docs/index.md

 ### Julia Events

 - [Julia events](https://julialang.org/community/#events)
 - [JuliaCon](https://juliacon.org/) is an annual technical conference where community members from around the world come together to learn and share information about the latest trends and technologies in Julia development.
-The website is hoste at [juliacon.github.io](https://github.com/JuliaCon/www.juliacon.org).
+The website is hosted at [juliacon.github.io](https://github.com/JuliaCon/www.juliacon.org).
 It is created using `Franklin.jl`, and is served by Github pages.

 ### Research papers using Julia